Carlo Scarpa: The Modern Son of Venice

 The showroom has changed hands several times, but since 2011 it is once again a display of Olivetti’s products.
 Although in reality, it is more of an exhibition of Scarpa’s design abilities that is on display here.

 Brion Tomb and Sanctuary

-Onorina Tomasi Brion, widow of the founder of the Brionvega company, commissioned the Brion Tomb and Sanctuary 1968.
+Onorina Tomasi Brion, a widow of the founder of the Brionvega company, commissioned the Brion Tomb and Sanctuary in 1968.
 It is such a unique project that we will let Scarpa talk about it in his own words:

 I would like to explain the Brion Cemetery… I consider this work, if you permit me, to be rather good and which will get better over time.
 I have tried to put some poetic imagination into it, though not in order to create poetic architecture but to make a certain kind of architecture that could emanate a sense of formal poetry… The place for the dead is a garden… I wanted to show some ways in which you could approach death in a social and civic way; and further what meaning there was in death, in the ephemerality of life – other than these shoe-boxes.